 |

-and river birch.
+river birch.
 Trees to avoid for shiitake cultivation include conifers, fruit

 trees, elm, hackberry, sassafras, soft maples (red and striped), sourwood,